gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 * no settings.xml is defined
 * repo location defined in ~/.m2/settings.xml
 * repo location defined in settings.xml in M2_HOME

-And sad-day tests for 'resolve from mavenLocal':
+* repo location defined in ~/.m2/settings.xml and in M2_HOME (settings file precedence) And sad-day tests for 'resolve from mavenLocal':
 * repo directory does not exist
 * settings.xml file is invalid